Are you looking for a new fishing boat? Can’t decide which one is more close to your ‘dreamboat’? If yes, then I am here to help you pick one.

 Less Efficient

-Bass boats lack two essential components required for a better fishing experience: a downrigger and flush-mounted rod holders.
+Bass boats lack two essential components for a better fishing experience: a downrigger and flush-mounted rod holders.
 The lack of flush-mounted rod holders can make you prone to fishing accidents.

 Features of Multi-Species Boats